 But I would first remind you of the painfully evident: that by the rules of the present age you cannot attack feminism

 .
 We are saddled with the burden of investigation, and the task is twofold.
-Firstly: we must enquire to know how the world maintains feminism on its altar of untouchable sanctitude.
-Secondly: we must enquire to know how we might deactivate the mechanism described in the first part.
+First: we must enquire to know how the world maintains feminism on its altar of untouchable sanctitude.
+Second: we must enquire to know how we might deactivate the mechanism described in the first part.

 The investigation gets underway with a simple observation: that the word feminism is a shibboleth.